-Greenwald noted that, during her time at Yale, the ratio of men to women was four to one, making Proof of the Pudding the only group at the College composed solely of women.
+Greenwald noted that, during her time at Yale, the ratio of men to women was four to one, making Proof of the Pudding the only group she was involved in at the College that was composed solely of women.
 She described the experience as “very, very powerful,” and said her piece in the book emphasized the empowerment gained at Yale, which has stayed with her throughout life.

 Still, she recognized that while Yale empowered women, it also marginalized them to an extent.

 “I’ve read through the book and unfortunately some of that marginalization is still true from what I read from recent graduates,” Greenwald said.

 Lynn Baker ’78 LAW ’85 recalled her time as a member of the Women’s Crew team during the team’s Title IX protest.
 Baker stated that she did not participate in the protest — not because she “was opposed as a matter of principle at all” — but rather because she had concerns related to her financial position in comparison to her teammates’.

 “I felt extremely fortunate to have the chance to go to Yale,” Baker said.
 “Not just for the reasons everyone does, but Yale had given me enough financial aid of all sorts that I could do it financially.
 When you’re in that position, you’re feeling very vulnerable.”

 She added that, at the time, she was “terrified that something bad was going to happen and we were all going to get thrown out.”